First League of Republika Srpska (basketball)

-The First League of Republika Srpska (Прва лига Републике Српске, Prva liga Republike Srpske), referred to as the Meridianbet Prva muška liga RS for sponsorship reasons, is a 1st-tier men's professional basketball competitions in Republika Srpska, Bosnia and Herzegovina.
+The First League of Republika Srpska (Прва лига Републике Српске, Prva liga Republike Srpske), referred to as the Meridianbet Prva muška liga RS for sponsorship reasons, is a 1st-tier men's professional basketball competition in Republika Srpska, Bosnia and Herzegovina.
 It is one of three regional 2nd-tier divisions in Bosnia and Herzegovina.

 Before the creation of the Republika Srpska League, teams from this region participated in the Championships of the Federal Republic of Yugoslavia and the Championships of the SFR Yugoslavia.

 The First League, operated by the Basketball Federation of Republika Srpska, has 13 teams.
 Borac Banja Luka holds the record for the most titles, with nine.

 History

 Following the dissolution of the League of the Socialist Federal Republic of Yugoslavia in 1992, Borac Banja Luka played in the First Division of the Federal Republic of Yugoslavia during the 1992–93 season.
 However, Borac played their home matches in Ruma and Jagodina.
 In addition to Yugoslav competitions, tournaments were also held in the Republika Srpska.
 On 16 and 17 October 1993, the final tournament of the Republika Srpska Championship was held in Banja Luka.
 With victories over Semberija (100–62) and Orlovi (101–93), Borac became the first champion of the Republika Srpska.